K-Daksh/youtube-downloader/README.md

 5. Hit ‘Load Unpacked’ and choose the `frontend` folder from your cloned repo.

 Boom!
-Your download button will turn pink (because, why not?) 💖—that's how you know it's working.
+Your download button will turn pink or red (Maybe both?) —that's how you know it's working.

 ## How to Use